ashes999/terrace/README.md

 - For debugging, we automatically include `lib/webruby-debug.js`.
 This file is 5MB (!), but produces verbose error messages.
 - For release builds, specify `release` (eg. `build.rb release`) to link the `webruby-release.js` file instead.
 - We can't meaningfully report on WebRuby versions.
 We're probably using `0.9.3`.
+- You can't use backticks in your code.
+Doing so will break the amalgamation of code (and even if it didn't, Javascript runs in the browser, so it wouldn't work.)

 # Supported Targets